Ajfriel86/HangManGame/README.md

 ### Deployment to Git Hub Pages

-This website was constructed in VS Code and deployed on GitHub.
+This website was constructed in VS Code and deployed on Heroku.
 The steps taken to deploy this website from its [GitHub Repository]() are as follows:

 - Log into GitHub
 - Go to the list of repositories on the left-hand side of the screen